DougReeder/barrier-mage/aux/notes.md

 In fantasy, a wizard draws mystic symbols to work a magic spell.
 In this demo, you can too!

-A 6-DOF controller is required.
+Two 6-DOF controllers are required.

 At present, there are a few sad caveats:
 * The barriers don't actually do anything yet!